foundator/link/README.md

-If you do follow this standard Maven convention, then this library will figure out when you're running in development mode, based on the pom.xml file existing and that the resource URLs has the `file:` protocol.
+If you do follow this standard Maven convention, then this library will figure out when you're running in development mode, based on the pom.xml file existing and that the resource URLs has the `file` protocol.

 This means that a resource in /target/classes/{whatever} will instead be fetched from /src/main/resources/{whatever}, thus giving you instant updates for